FAQ - Frequently Asked Questions

 What about reproduction?

 Males become fertile between the age of 2 to 3 years.
-A male that is used for breeding is often called a herdsire or macho.
+A male that is used for breeding is called a herdsire or macho.

 Males become fertile between the age of 2 to 3 years.
-A male that is used for breeding is often called a herdsire or macho.
+A male that is used for breeding is called a herdsire or macho.

 How much does an alpaca cost?